-The exam takes place in the middle of the 2nd semester.
+The exam takes place mid 2nd semester.

 The exam must be passed before the end of the student's 1st year of study.

 The study programme may exempt individual students from the deadlines specified for passing the exam, if the exemption is due to illness, maternity or paternity leave or exceptional circumstances.